lilydjwg/pacfiles/README.md

   [QUERY]...
 The query; unlike pacman, globs (*?[]) are supported in non-regex mode

 Options:
   -F, --files         ignored
   -l, --list          List the files owned by the queried package -x, --regex         Interpret each query as a POSIX extended regular expression -q, --quiet         Do not output colors and file paths -y, --refresh...
-Refresh & rebuild databases; give twice to force -h, --help        Print help
+Refresh & rebuild databases; give twice to force
+      --update-db...  rebuild databases only without refreshing; give twice to force -h, --help          Print help
   -V, --version       Print version
 ```

 It tries to output in the same format as pacman.